osg-htc/docs/docs/data/xrootd/install-standalone.md

         set rootdir = <DIRECTORY>

+    !!! warning
+        Do not set `rootdir` to `/`.
+        This might result in serving private information.

 1. If you want to limit the sub-directories to serve under your configured `rootdir`, comment out the `all.export /` directive in `/etc/xrootd/config.d/90-osg-standalone-paths.cfg`,